asminpaudel141/java-100program/README.md

 # 96.Write a Java program to implement polymorphism.
 # 97.Write a Java program to implement polymorphism.
 # 98.Write a Java program to implement polymorphism.
+# 99.Write a Java program to implement polymorphism.